-As we head towards the colder months of winter, the human body needs to feel more solid and insulated from the cold; we need more fat in the winter.
-Allow yourself to eat heavier meals at this time and be sure to have plenty of oils, protein, and nuts.
-If you want to remain on a vegetarian diet through these cold months, you may want to grill your vegetables, giving them more heat and density, and avoid raw vegetables and salads.
+In the colder winter months, the human body needs to feel more solid and insulated from the cold; we need more fat in the winter.
+Allow yourself to eat heavier meals at this time, and be sure to have plenty of oils, protein, and nuts.
+If you want to remain vegetarian through these cold months, you may want to grill your vegetables, giving them more heat and density, and avoid raw vegetables and salads.
 Thick soups – such as pumpkin, pea, or potato – will help to keep your body feeling sturdy.

-Institute for Integrative Nutrition ~ Eating Seasonally – One of Your Best Health Allies Sunday, April 15, 2012 ~ Christina Luisa
+From Eating Seasonally – One of Your Best Health Allies by Christina Luisa

 Better nutritional content and overall health.